michaeledwards-au/sha256/README.md

 Just vanilla JS here, and I have tested it in the browser, Deno and NodeJs.
 Not thoroughly, but have tested enough test vectors to satisfy myself that it is operating correctly.

-I have optimised as best as I can, made someone else can make it better.
+I have optimised as best as I can, maybe someone else can make it better.

 I have commented the crap out of it, I don't usually comment code and instead use better variable naming and smaller functions with appropriate naming.
 But because speed is important with stuff like this, I went big.